onareach/cs_deepread/documentation/README.md

 #### 2. Install the Core Packages

-If you're starting from fresh, run the following commands to install all of the runtime ackages and development dependencies:
+If you're starting from fresh, run the following commands to install all of the runtime packages and development dependencies:

     npm install next react react-dom tailwindcss postcss autoprefixer lucide-react react-dropzone npm install --save-dev typescript @types/react @types/react-dom @types/node